 - No one likes hearing from someone that speaks in a monotone or stumbles through long-winded narratives.

 - Anticipate possible questions and ways you might address each one

 - Ask for feedback from your students on how the lesson went.
 Perhaps provide a short evaluation such as rate and comment on the lesson

-As educators conducted remote learning, many shared how they connected with families more than ever to support their students.
+Many schools got creative when connecting with families during the pandemic.
+They connected with families more than ever to support their students.
 Developing responsible digital citizens happens best when teachers partner with families to support students.
 Fortunately, there is help to do so.

 Select a Digital Citizenship Curriculum

 Schools can select Free Digital Citizenship Sites, Lessons and Activities to use in their school. (opens in new tab) Ideally these lessons would be taught by a variety of staff throughout the school year.